raas-dev/configent/README.md

 Couple of things to understand:

 - the two are different runtimes - if you used Docker Desktop, it was dockerd
-- containerd is the standard runtime of production kubernetes - thus prefer it
+- containerd is the de facto runtime in production Kubernetes - thus prefer it
-- regardless of runtime, `sudo` is always a bad idea in terms of security
+- regardless of runtime, `sudo` is always a bad idea when it comes to security

 On macOS, these shims wrap the respective runtime CLIs to run inside lima VMs: